Last updated April 13, 2017.

 While there are certain debts that cannot be discharged in a personal bankruptcy case, or are very hard to discharge (such as student loan debt), there are a variety of circumstances under which a court can deny you your ENTIRE discharge.
 This means that you will still be liable on all of your debts, essentially leaving your bankruptcy ineffective.

 In addition, a discharge denial due to fraud still allows the trustee to administer non-exempt assets.
 This means that you could lose property to the trustee and still not receive debt relief.
 While such a finding is very serious, an open and honest debtor should have nothing to worry about.
 Normally the only way for a court to deny you a discharge is if you are either dishonest or you fail to follow court rules and requirements.

-Although this sounds somewhat complicated it is basically a rule that prohibits a debtor from giving away assets on the eve of bankruptcy.
-However, whether or not a court will find specific fraudulent “intent” necessary for a denial of discharge, is a highly fact specific inquiry.
+Although this sounds somewhat complicated, it is basically a rule that prohibits a debtor from giving away assets on the eve of bankruptcy.
+However, whether or not a court will find specific fraudulent “intent” necessary for a denial of discharge, is a highly fact-specific inquiry.
 As such, full disclosure to your bankruptcy attorney about all transfers or changes in property prior to or after the filing of bankruptcy is very important.
 If you are not completely honest, you run the risk that a court may deny you your discharge.

-While reading the possible ways a court may deny your discharge may worry you, you must remember that all of these grounds for denial can be avoided by your full open and honest communication with your attorney.
-Even if you think you a court might find you in violation of one of the above acts, the law surrounding these provisions is highly litigated and fact dependent.
+While reading the possible ways a court may deny your discharge may worry you, you must remember that all of these grounds for denial can be avoided by your full, open, and honest communication with your attorney.
+Even if you think a court might find you in violation of one of the above acts, the law surrounding these provisions is highly litigated and fact-dependent.
 Only a qualified bankruptcy lawyer can tell you whether there is a possibility that you may be denied a discharge.